deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 [Multisig #3](#security-council) can make any changes to the access control or operations of a liquid vault without delay.
 This could include enabling malicious strategies, pausing the contracts, or preventing withdrawals.

-Users with funds depositted in _Liquid Vaults_ suffer a withdrawal delay currently set to 3 days on most vaults.
+Users with funds deposited in _Liquid Vaults_ suffer a withdrawal delay currently set to 3 days on most vaults.

 > Exit Window score: High